Trading diarrhea for constipation?

 Salt is your friend, regardless of what you’ve heard or read.
 You need salt to live.
 We are living things – sustained with small electrical charges, which are dependent on electrolytes.
 Lose too many electrolytes that the electricity in your body doesn’t flow as freely and you’ll begin to suffer health consequences and can even die.
 Salt is one of the most important if not most important of these electrolytes.

 In a standard American diet, salt is added to almost every single food because it increases the chances we will crave it and buy it again.
 Just about every boxed product on the market contains added salt for these reasons.
 When someone switches to SCD, there is typically a dramatic dip in the amount of salt consumed in the diet due to the elimination of these processed foods.
 Some might argue this is good for health, but I’m not convinced.
 As Chris Kresser pointed out, the research we have to date is pretty clear.
 You don’t want to consume less than 3,000mg a day or more than 7,000mg a day.

 It’s quite common on SCD to salt some food here or there but many including myself struggle to eat the research reported minimum level of 1.5 teaspoons (3000mg) a day.
 And if you are exercising and leading an active life your need for salt increases.

-Beyond our need for electrolyte function, salt is very important for proper thyroid and adrenal hormone health (Dave Mayo does a great overview here).
+Beyond our need for electrolyte function, salt is very important for proper thyroid and adrenal hormone health.
 Without adequate salt neither will work very well.
 And a sluggish thyroid or adrenals are very common reasons for constipation.